Project3CITM/CulverinEngine-Project3/issue_template.md

   Status: Marks in which condition is the issue.

   A new issue should be "New", then when the issue is processed, a new status will be set.
-(Duplicated, Wontfix, Could not reproduce, Need more information, Rejected)
+(Assigned, WIP, Could not reproduce, Need more information, Duplicated, Wontfix, Rejected, ToVerify, Reopened)

   Priority: Indicates the urgency with which it needs to be fixed.